berkeley-scf/tutorial-unix-basics/index.md

 $ man ls
 ```

 Once you are in the man page, you can navigate by hitting the space bar (to scroll down) and the up and down arrows.
-You can search by typing `/`, typing the string you want to search for and hitting return.
+You can search by typing `/`, typing the string you want to search for and hitting `<Enter>`.
 You can use `n` and `p` for the next and previous search hits and `q` to quit out of the search.

 Unfortunately man pages are often quite long, hard to understand, and without examples.
 But the information you need is usually there if you take the time to look for it.